cvitter/YCSB-Riak-Binding/README.md

 </modules>
 ```

-<li>Perform the following operations on your Riak cluster to configure Riak for the benchmarks:</li>
+Perform the following operations on your Riak cluster to configure Riak for the benchmarks:

 Upload the Solr search schema used to support YCSB's scan operation (<b>Note</b>: update the URL and file path to match your environment.)
 ```